OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-implement-failover.md

         private static IAsset GetAsset(CloudMediaContext context, string assetId) {
-            // Use a LINQ Select query to get an asset. var assetInstance =
+            // Use a LINQ Select query tooget an asset. var assetInstance =
                 from a in context.Assets
                 where a.Id == assetId
                 select a;

-            // Reference the asset as an IAsset.
+            // Reference hello asset as an IAsset.
             IAsset asset = assetInstance.FirstOrDefault();

             return asset;